The common cold is one of the most common illnesses in children, leading to missed days from school and more visits to health providers.

 Give the child variety of beverages aside from water, such as drinks containing electrolytes, to avoid dehydration.

-Many parents and caregivers are unsure when to call a pediatrician once a child’s temperature rises.
+Many parents and caregivers are unsure when to call a paediatrician once a child’s temperature rises.

 When high fevers are involved, or you are beginning to have concerns, it is worth a call to check in with the doctor.
 They can suggest a better treatment and reassurance, especially for parents calling in the middle of the night.